ronakmishra28/waf-dvwa-detection-lab/README.md

 ## Key Takeaways

 - I saw how real web attacks like SQL injection and XSS are executed
-- Learned how a WAF works as a reverse proxy
+- I learned how a WAF works as a reverse proxy
 - Configured rate limiting, IP blocking, and authentication rules
 - Analyzed logs showing attack detection and blocking
 - Gained practical experience relevant to SOC analysis